Event info

 Copyright photo: ”Det Unge Akademi / Lars Svankjær”

 John Haugegaard has been a veterinarian since 1985.
-He has worked with advisory service in swine farms and has been leading an animal health industry department in the Nordics.
-Currently he is head of the Danish Swine Veterinarians organization and a member of the board of Danish Veterinarian Organization.
+He has worked with advisory services in swine farms and has led an animal health industry department in the Nordics.
+Currently, he is head of the Danish Swine Veterinarians organization and a member of the board of the Danish Veterinarian Organization.

 Besides that he is working as health advisor in pig practice.